 Apple sales go through the roof come fall and we’re not talking about the latest iPhone release.
 We trust the New York-born Barefoot Contessa with anything apple related, and this classic French tart is a decadent way to use the haul from your recent, overly-Instagrammed orchard adventure.
 It calls for Calvados, an apple brandy found in most liquor stores, but traditional brandy will surely suffice.
 Get the recipe.

-Everyone’s favorite chain-smoking, world-traveling chef, Anthony Bourdain, cites a jealousy in youth of well-fed Italian friends as inspiration for this “I’ll show them” Sunday Gravy.
+The death of Anthony Bourdain was a huge loss to the not only the culinary world, the culture at large.
+But you can celebrate his legacy with this hearty recipe.
+Bourdain cites a jealousy in youth of well-fed Italian friends as inspiration for this “I’ll show them” Sunday Gravy.
 A stick to your ribs recipe, this one is full of flavor but not shortcuts, which is why it may truly be best saved for a Sunday.
 Get the recipe.

 Fall foods, like any, are about balance and this apple butternut squash soup from the mind of self-made billionaire and brand-unto-herself, Martha Stewart, is just that.
 The tartness from the apple and mildness of the squash blend to create the perfect canvas for warm fall spices.
 It’s a good thing.
 Get the recipe.